 I love stories - reading them, telling them, making them.

 I graduated Magna Cum Laude from Purchase College, SUNY, with a double major in Theatre and Medieval History/Literature (there's that Chaucerian again!), my big loves.
 In addition to acting I spend many of my days as a licensed elementary school substitute teacher and teaching artist, and can usually be found with a cup of coffee or three, snuggling my rescue cat, Lucy.

-My first audiobook, a YA fantasy, is now available on Audible.
-As a theatre artist, I specialize in strong, spirited women who may look like ingenues, but are caught in dynamic power struggles with rich, complex inner histories.
-I've had the privilege of originating multiple new works with several of DC's new emerging playwrights, many of which have gone on to be fully produced and published - DC playwright Patrick Flynn's The Ferberizing of Coral, in which I originated the roles of Coral aged 8 and 17, was published in Samuel French's Off-Off Broadway Festival Plays, 43rd Series in August 2019.
+As an artist, I specialize in vulnerable, assimilated truth-seekers who find authenticity in outsiders.
+I've had the privilege of originating multiple new works with several of DC's emerging playwrights - Patrick Flynn's The Ferberizing of Coral, in which I originated the roles of Coral aged 8 and 17, was published in Samuel French's Off-Off Broadway Festival Plays, 43rd Series in August 2019.
 I was a founding collaborator with Tradition Be Damned (TBD) Immersive, DC's first company dedicated entirely to immersive work, founded in 2016, and since 2021 have been studying classical and contemporary musical theatre voice with Dan Thaler of Matt Farnsworth Vocal Studio in New York City.